Forensic Audit Guide

-Forensic audit has few additional steps that need to be performed apart from regular audit procedures.
+A forensic audit has a few additional steps that need to be performed apart from regular audit procedures.

 The steps would be:

-Investigators are required to be alert to ensure that the evidences & documents so collected do not get damaged or destroyed by the suspect(s).
+Investigators are required to be alert to ensure that the evidence & documents collected do not get damaged or destroyed by the suspect(s).

-To summarize, a forensic audit is a detailed engagement which requires expertise of not only accounting and auditing procedures but also expert knowledge and experience about the legal framework.
-A Forensic auditor is required to have understanding of various frauds that can be carried out and also how the evidence needs to be collected.
-Having a understanding of legal framework and ability to face the court and the stress put in by defence counsel is also required.
+To summarize, a forensic audit is a detailed engagement which requires the expertise of not only accounting and auditing procedures but also expert knowledge and experience about the legal framework.
+A Forensic auditor is required to have an understanding of various frauds that can be carried out and also how the evidence needs to be collected.
+Having an understanding of legal frameworks and ability to face the court and the stress put in by defense counsel is also required.